 The Elgin Hiking trail is for HIKING only.
 None of the other uses are permitted.
 We are connected to the Legacy of Ontario Hiking Trails, including the Bruce Trail.
 Interestingly our trail runs basically north/south along Kettle Creek.
 The Trans Canada Trail runs east/west through Southwestern Ontario.
 So they intersect in St. Thomas.
 We both follow a short piece on Sunset Drive.
 Interesting too, that a movement has started up to make an elevated park on the old trestle bridge that crosses Sunset Drive and old Talbot Street.

 The Elgin Hiking Trail has access under the bridge, on the west side of the Creek.
 The trail heads northwest to Payne’s Mills, 10 km and it goes 2 km south around the old horse farm, before using one km of Sunset Road.
 The old trestle bridge, is about the middle marker on the Elgin Trail.
 It is 21 km north to Southdel Line, where it connects with the Thames Valley Trail.
-It is 20 km south to Mackie’s at the beach, the southern extent of the Elgin Hiking Trail.
+It is 20 km south to Mackie’s at the beach in Port Stanley, the southern extent of the Elgin Hiking Trail.

 Brian Wilsdon, August 21, 2012.